dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We still do not know one thousandth of one percent of what nature has revealed to us.
+  Economic depression cannot be cured by legislative action or executive pronouncement.
+Economic wounds must be healed by the action of the cells of the economic body - the producers and consumers themselves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (896 days)
+## 🌟 Experiences (897 days)

 ### 🧮 Programming languages